Author: Liu, Wendi; Tang, Sanyi; Xiao, Yanni

 Search related documents:

-Co phrase search for related documents- cumulative epidemic curve and turning point: 1
+Co phrase search for related documents- estimation inference and final size turning point: 1

-- disease control and single wave: 1, 2
+- estimation inference and infectious disease: 1, 2

 - estimation inference and single wave: 1